galakhov/tg-channelposts-aggregator/README.md

 To hold the MongoDB and ElasticSearch DB in sync in real-time, the monstache GO daemon should be either:

 - auto-started from its separate docker container and be configured in the global docker-compose.yml (e.g. with the "restart: always" option) or
-- installed with its dependencies and then run globally.
+- installed globally considering its dependencies and then run as a persistent process.

-The prerequisite for the global installation is the Go Lang: https://golang.org/doc/install
+The **prerequisite** for the global installation is the Go Lang: https://golang.org/doc/install

 Monstache installation steps are well described on their official [site](https://rwynn.github.io/monstache-site/start/).

-Finally, the monstache must be properly configured (e.g. see the monstache.config.default.toml file).
-The monstache configuration options are very rich.
+Additionally, the monstache must be properly configured (for the default settings see the monstache.config.default.toml file).
+The monstache configuration options are very extensive.
 For instance, the accurate configuration allows to [watch changes on specific fields only](https://rwynn.github.io/monstache-site/advanced/#watching-changes-on-specific-fields-only) or even apply [transformations](https://rwynn.github.io/monstache-site/advanced/#transformation) using such libraries as [otto](https://github.com/robertkrimen/otto) or [Underscore](http://underscorejs.org) to filter out or to alter some of the data in real-time.

-The persistent monstache process is then started like this:
+The persistent monstache process can finally be started like this:

 ```
 monstache -f monstache.config.toml &